DataDog/integrations-extras/anecdote/README.md

    - On the Anecdote integration page, click the "Install" button to begin the installation process.

 3. **Click Connect [Accounts][1]**
-   - After clicking "Install," you will be prompted to connect your Anecdote account with your Datadog account.
+   - After clicking "Install," you are prompted to connect your Anecdote account with your Datadog account.
 Click "Connect Accounts" to proceed.

 4. **Sign into your Anecdote account**
    - You are redirected to the Anecdote login page.
 Enter your Anecdote account credentials to sign in.